ucsb-cs16/f19/_lab/lab05.md

 You will note that the gradescope score is worth 250 points.
 The grade will ultimately normalized to be out of 100 points.
 This lab is worth exactly the same as all the other labs done so far (i.e. the 250 points here are equivalent to 100 points in other labs).

-***Please submit your pointer diagram file to Gradescope along with your code.***

 ## Step 6: Done!

 Once your submission receives a score of 250/250, you are done with this assignment.
+Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier, based on your github submission.

 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.